inxm-ai/enterprise-mcp-bridge/README.md

 * No simple way for integrating MCP components into REST-based microservice architectures.
 * Missing a consistent security model for handling delegated permissions (e.g., OAuth) for downstream resources.

 This project directly addresses these gaps.
+It's designed for enterprise production use, with a focus on security, scalability, and ease of integration.
+For small private deployments it's probably not the right fit.

 ## Key Capabilities